cloudposse/docs/content/faq/how-to-implement-multiple-worker-pools.md

 An example of a project with the [Van Valen Research Lab at Caltech](https://github.com/vanvalenlab/kiosk/blob/master/conf/patches/gpu-nodes.yaml) demonstrates where a GPU node pool was added that is scaled down to zero by default.

-Using the cluster autoscaler, the node pool is automatically scaled up when a pod is scheduled with the proper labels.
+Using the cluster autoscaler, when a pod is scheduled with the proper labels, the node pool is automatically scaled up.